FRom the pRL / translated work (JAPANESE) / C20TH / asia / japan

 If you are a Language A: Literature student, at the end of your course you will sit Paper 1: Guided Literary Analysis.
 This paper contains two previously unseen literary passages.
 SL students write a guided analysis of one of these passages; HL students write about both passages.
 The passages could be taken from any of four literary forms: prose, poetry, drama or literary non-fiction.
 Each of the passages will be from a different literary form.

-Here are two passages taken from Sleep in Murakami’s The Elephant Vanishes; as this is a short story collection, the literary form is ‘prose’.
+Here are two passages taken from Sleep ; as The Elephant Vanishes is a short story collection, the literary form is ‘prose’.
 Each passage is accompanied by a guiding question to provide a focus or ‘way in’ to your response.
 Choose one passage and complete this Learner Portfolio entry in the style of Paper 1: Guided Literary Analysis.

-“My husband left for work as usual, and I couldn’t think of anything to do.”The Little Green Monster, page 152
+“My husband left for work as usual, and I couldn’t think of anything to do.”The Little Green Monster

 A lonely housewife looks out at an oak tree that stands in the center of her garden.
 Her husband is at work and she seemingly has nothing to do.
 Suddenly, a horrifying little creature burrows its way out from underneath the tree and forces its way into her house.
 Initially, the woman is frightened – but the monster has the power to read minds, and she begins to communicate with it.
 Then, things take an unexpected turn, and the reader is left wondering who is the real monster in this story?